-We targeted an in-depth series of eight sessions towards those parents who had not attended college themselves.
+We targeted an in-depth series of eight sessions for those parents who had not attended college themselves.
 Each session covered different topics, such as:

 We also conducted the meetings in Spanish.

-We still offered the standard parent meeting, but the cohort was created in response to a real need in our community for something different.
+While we still offered the standard parent meeting, this cohort was created in response to a real need in our community for something different.
 Sometimes uncovering those needs requires that we look at our standard means of family and community engagement a little bit differently.
 It can be something as simple as meeting with different groups of families at different times or on different days to accommodate work schedules, or meeting in locations that are easier for parents who don’t have transportation.

+Survey parents to get a sense of what their needs are and what opportunities they’d like to see – and be sure to communicate the results of that survey, too.
 Transparency is the most important piece of the family and community engagement puzzle.
-Survey parents to get a sense of what their needs are and what opportunities they’d like to see – but be sure to communicate the results of that survey, too.
 If your parents come out overwhelmingly in favor of something, communicate with them how that result is influencing your next steps, what you’re going to do and for how long.